 The final area of sales compensation communication is purely on the administrative side: executing and auditing change management.
 It is a more significant element than many organizations realize.

 There must be a clear channel for instructions and approval of changes and exceptions.
 Every organization experiences these changes as reps turnover, unexpected deals or partnerships crop up, and ad-hoc bonuses are applied.

 That means there needs to be a formalized, permissions-based workflow for requesting and approving such changes.
 Often, the extent of this formalization is a dedicated email inbox watched by the sales comp team, who then follow up on any requests via email.

 Approval processes are very easy to automate, but many organizations fail to do so simply because they don’t realize how big of an impact these manual processes have on resources.

-Besides seeking approval, the sales compensation team must understand the changes they need to make to the underlying logic governing the Incentive Compensation Management software and how that impacts other plan components and logic.
+Besides seeking approval, the sales compensation team must understand the changes they need to make to the underlying logic governing the sales commission software and how that impacts other plan components and logic.

 For example, if Sally the SDR gets an additional bonus because she helped Andy the Account Exec on an expansion deal, and that pushes her into the next payout tranche, or qualifies her for an accelerator, how will that impact her total payout for the rest of the year?